 Division 9 — Miscellaneous provisions relating to payment claims

-[65.
-Has not come into operation.]
+65. Threatening or intimidating claimants or persons entitled to make claim

+A person must not directly or indirectly threaten or intimidate, or attempt to threaten or intimidate, a claimant or a person entitled to make a payment claim in relation to —

+(a) their entitlement to, or claim for, a progress payment; or

+(b) their exercise of any other rights under this Part.

+Penalty: a fine of $50 000.

 66. Jurisdictional error in determination of adjudicator or review adjudicator

 (1) This section applies to any proceedings before the Supreme Court relating to any matter arising under a construction contract in which the Court makes a finding that a jurisdictional error has occurred in relation to the determination of an adjudicator or review adjudicator under this Part.